struggling to stand up after sitting

 • Consult your doctor before starting any new exercise program, especially if you have any health concerns.

 Bonus Tip: Make it fun!
-Put on some music, grab a friend, or even add some light weights to your chair squats.
+Put on some music, grab a friend, or add light weights to your chair squats.

 **Share this post with your friends who want to stay strong and independent! **